leimbernon/rust_genetic_algorithms/README.md

 ### Runner

-Since genetic algorithms run over several generations, there is a `start` function in this library within the `ga` module that facilitates the process.
+Since genetic algorithms run over several generations, there is a `run` function in this library within the `ga` module that facilitates the process.
 This function needs the `GaConfiguration` structure, which contains the operators to be used, the maximum number of generations, the problem solver (Maximization or Minimization), etc., and the `Population` structure, which is in the `population` module.

-### Initialization

-If it is desired to perform the initialization of the population randomly through this library, it can be done through the function `random_initialization`.
-This function requires the following parameters:
-- `alleles`: This is an array containing the elements that can be combined in the population.
-They have to comply with the `GenotypeT` trait.
-- `population_size`: Indicates the size of the population we want to have.
-- `genes_per_individual`: Sets the number of genes that each individual in the population has.
-- `needs_unique_ids`: This variable indicates whether each gene of each individual has to contain a unique ID.
-This is useful mainly for the `cycle` crossover method.
-- `alleles_can_be_repeated`: Within an individual, the same allele can be repeated several times.
-This variable indicates whether this behavior is desired, or whether it is preferred that the alleles be unique within each individual.

 ### GA Configuration